 1. Parties shall ensure that the [environmental] impacts of the authorized activity monitored pursuant to article 39 are reviewed.

-2. Should the monitoring required under article 39 identify [significant] adverse impacts that were not foreseen in the environmental impact assessment[, in nature or severity, or if any of the conditions or requirements applicable to the activity are breached,] the Party [with jurisdiction or control over] [which authorized] the activity [or the Scientific and Technical Body] shall review its decision authorizing the activity [and, as appropriate:
+2. Should the monitoring required under article 39 identify significant adverse impacts that were not foreseen in the environmental impact assessment[, in nature or severity, or if any of the conditions set out in the approval of the activity are breached,] the Party [with jurisdiction or control over] [which authorized] the activity [or the Scientific and Technical Body] shall review its decision authorizing the activity [and, as appropriate:

-[(a) Notify the Conference of the Parties [, other Parties and the public, including through the clearing-house mechanism];]
+[(a) Notify the Conference of the Parties, other Parties and the public, including through the clearing-house mechanism;]

 [(b) Halt the activity;]